yunfengdiao/Skeleton-Robustness-Benchmark/README.md

 + **A summary of transfer-based attacks and defenses**: RobustBenchHAR reviews numerous transfer-based attacks and adversarial defenses, making it easy to get the whole picture of transfer-based attacks for practitioners.

 ## Dataset and Checkpoints
-1. We adopt the Dataset in [BEAT](https://github.com/realcrane/Defending-Black-box-Skeleton-based-Human-Activity-Classifiers/tree/main), you can download it form [BaiduNetdisk link](https://pan.baidu.com/s/1s2IzT_hX3IHQ9qWxIwQZng?pwd=9rwa)
+1. We adopt the Dataset in [BEAT](https://github.com/realcrane/Defending-Black-box-Skeleton-based-Human-Activity-Classifiers/tree/main), you can download it from [BaiduNetdisk link](https://pan.baidu.com/s/1s2IzT_hX3IHQ9qWxIwQZng?pwd=9rwa)

 2. The hdm05 checkpoints we used in our experiments can be downloaded from [BaiduNetdisk link](https://pan.baidu.com/s/1HLtNmDoaFY5mUPbJdefvQQ?pwd=5d9c)